johndbigboi/Muscle-Farm/README.md

 * The website loads with sufficient speed.
 * The content on the website renders correctly on desktop, mobile and tablet.
 * Content is visually satisfying and informative.
-* The users feel informed and satisfied with the informaton available.
+* The user feel informed and satisfied with the informaton available.

 ## Design Choices: 🎨